skintigh/defcon27_badge_sdr/README.md

 Then downlaod and run this repo.

+If the HackRF works once, then needs to be reset to work a second time, upgrade the firmware.

+Issues on OSes other than Pentoo:
 (You may need to install libsoapysdr-dev, libiio-dev) ("avahi_service_browser_new() failed: Bad state" errors are fixed by... starting the daemon? reinstalling avahi?)
-(XInitThreads errors fixed by installed x11 xauth dbus-x11) (Qt session management errors fixed by... rnning as root?)
+(XInitThreads errors fixed by installed x11 xauth dbus-x11) (Qt session management errors fixed by... running as root?)
-(If you can recieve once, but when you run a GRC file a second time and GRC freezes.... ???!?!?!
-Maybe fixed with broadcast fix???)

 To broadcast, I had to rebuild osmosdr_sink.blobk.yml with gen_osmosdr_blocks.py Instructions and files here: